DIY Summery Journal from Altered File Folder

 Hi everyone!
 I am here with my Inspiration Team project for Eileen Hull using the new Journal Diecut.
 I am in LOVE with this diecut!
 So many ways to use it!
 Planner, scrapbook and of course journal.

 I have a set of file folders with funny/snarky sayings on them and I thought this file folder with “Blah Blah” would be perfect to make a journal out of it.
 I had to carefully line up the wording and then I taped it down to the diecut before cutting out.
 Since both sides of the file folder has a design on it and it is made of a sturdy cardstock I just put together according to the directions.
-I added colorful patterned cardstock to the corner of the cover and an image that I printed and fussy cut from Tsunami Rose Designs
+I added colorful patterned cardstock to the corner of the cover and an image that I printed and fussy cut from Tsunami Rose Designs.

 I adhered lace and sewed a button to the spine.